 Advocate for better women’s health through education.

-After many years in the National Health Service in an advocacy managerial role my husband and I spent several years living in Spain and Australia.
+After many years in the National Health Service in an advocacy managerial role I decided upon a career change and qualified as an Electrologist and Facialist (both practicing and training).

 After studying Anatomy and Physiology as a mature student and following extensive and ongoing research into menopause, talking to countless experts in the field and conducting informal interviews with women between the age of 40 and 59, MHM was launched.